StratusLab/documentation/users-guide/src/main/markdown/08-apis.md

 2. This function uses sftp to transfer the script between the client and the virtual machine.
 Consequently, SSH implementations that do not support sftp will not work.
 This include, notably, ttylinux.

-## StratusLab API

-Will change significantly.
-REST, specific services.
-Python, better abstraction.

-## CIMI API

-Will become standard API for all services.
-Better to plan for this if immediate programmatic access isn't needed.

 [lc-web]: http://libcloud.apache.org/